 - Original stamp duty payment receipt should be produced

 - Registration fees and computer service charges should be paid in cash to the sub-registrar at the time of registration.

-The sub-Registrar after verification and After satisfaction with the formalities and the stamp duty, the Registrar will register the document..WHEN YOU NEED A LEGAL ASSISTANCE OF A LAWYER FOR REGISTRATION AND FOR PROTECTION OF YOUR RIGHTS AEQUITASJURIS LAW FIRM IS HERE TO HELP.
+The sub-Registrar after verification and After satisfaction with the formalities and the stamp duty, the Registrar will register the document..WHEN YOU NEED ANY LEGAL ASSISTANCE FOR PROTECTION OF YOUR RIGHTS AEQUITASJURIS LAW LLP IS HERE TO HELP.